dylanmooney62/nodejs-tutorial-docs/docs/node.md

 });
 ```

 You can visit **localhost::3000** on the browser to ensure this still works.
-The server will hang if you send a request that doesn't request anything else in the pathname.

 ![Viewing joke from API on browser at localhost:3000](/images/joke-2.png)